Skip to contents

 For more details on supported sources, see vignette("supported_sources").

-In that case data is read from the directory, file in the directory should be structures like they are in the monthly folders of the aloft repository.
-To specify an alternative structure the "getRad.vpts_local_path_format" option can be used.
+In case data is read from a directory, file in the directory should be structures like they are in the monthly folders of the aloft repository.
+To specify an alternative structure the "getRad.vpts_local_path_format_aloft" option can be used.
 This can, for example, be used to read daily data.
 Some example options for the glue formatters are:

 • "{radar}/{year}/{radar}_vpts_{year}{month}.csv.gz": The default format, the same structure as the monthly directories in the aloft repository.
 Or as contained in the tgz files in the aloft zenodo repository.